ADD CONDITION

 What should I do if I experience irritation or worsening symptoms?

-Stop use and consult a doctor if the condition worsens, redness or irritation develops, symptoms persist for more than 7 days, or if you notice signs of skin injury.
+Stop using the product and consult a doctor if the condition worsens, redness or irritation develops, symptoms persist for more than 7 days, or if you notice signs of skin injury.

 What should I do if the patch is swallowed?